Read the Prologue for My Thriller 'The Final Boy'

 So relentless.

-Meanwhile, on the large TV screen, the final scene came to an end, and the closing credits of Hell Night began to scroll.
+Meanwhile, on the large TV, the final scene came to an end, and the closing credits of Hell Night began to scroll.

 Comments